yongchingyan/merquri-weather-app/README.md

-# START HERE
+# GET STARTED

 Techstack:

-Base: Vite + React + Typescript
+Base Framework: Vite + React + Typescript
+API: Axios
+Page Routing: React-Router v7

+# RUNNING THE APP

+`npm install`

+`npm run dev`

+# ASSUMPTIONS

+# IMPROVEMENTS

-API: Axios (Could upgrade to tanstack query for caching functionalities) Page Routing: React-Router v7
+API - Could upgrade to tanstack query for caching functionalities.

+CSS - Could upgrade to emotionCSS for js-in-css functionalities, this will be able to handle the css changes between the mobile and desktop view better and allow for better organization (certain components share similar font size /colors, if we could store this in a stylesheet and reference it, we can easily change colour scheme and fonts without much refactoring)

 # React + TypeScript + Vite